octoherd/cli/README.md

 $ octoherd.js [script] [repos...]

 Positionals:
-  script  Path to your *.js script repos   One or multiple arrays in the form of 'repo-owner/repo-name'.
+  script  Path to *.js script.
+Must be an ES Module. repos   One or multiple arrays in the form of 'repo-owner/repo-name'.
           'repo-owner/*' will find all repositories for one owner. '*' will find all repositories the user has access to                  [default: []]